karmaniverous/aws-api-template/README.md

 1. Install Visual Studio Code from [this page](https://code.visualstudio.com/).

+1. **WINDOWS ONLY:** There is an alias conflict between the `serverless` package and the PowerShell `Select-String` command.

-1. **WINDOWS ONLY:** Open VS Code.
+   To resolve it, open VS Code.
 In a terminal window, enter `code $profile`.
 A file named `Microsoft.PowerShell_profile.ps1` will open in your code editor.
 Add the following line to this file, then save and close it:

    ```bash
    Remove-Item alias:sls
    ```

+   If you choose not to resolve this, than at any point in these instructions where I use `sls`, you should use `serverless` instead.

 1. **Restart your machine.**